HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

       launch_description = LaunchDescription()
       return launch_description

-Since now we a :file:`launch` directory, we have to tell our build system to *install* it.
+Since now we have a :file:`launch` directory, we have to tell our build system to *install* it.

 Open :file:`CMakeLists.txt` and add the following lines right before the :code:`ament_package()` call.